Different Voices, Different Stories

 These are the stories of Fugitives.
 They range from the humorous to the tragic, each story told in the teller’s own individual voice.
 Some tellers of their tales are female, some male, their ages ranging from childhood to old age.

 Beneath the surface words of their narrations are the hidden meanings and motivations of the tales they tell – or hints of other stories which remain untold.

 “Always compelling – with many wonderful moments… to produce layered pictures within these vivid tales.”

 Free playback or downloads of studio recordings of stories from Fugitives are available here

 Question is one of the stories which was left out of Fugitives.
-Although some among my critical reader friends argued strongly for its inclusion, in the end I decided to leave it out because I thought there would be readers who might be confused rather than entertained by it.
+Although some among my critical reader friends argued strongly for its inclusion, in the end I decided to leave it out because I thought there would be readers who might be confused rather than entertained by it (not recognising or not knowing its implied reference).
 To appease those friends who will not let me forget I turned down their advice, the piece is printed here.
 The reader can decide which of the parties was the wiser.